thomcorah/dmu-multimedia/md/TECH3015-CW1-Brief.md

 - consistent use of hover states
 - creative use of interaction (e.g. dropdown menus, swiping, animations, scroll events, ...)

-To help you meet the criteria above, consider preparing any or all of the following:

-- moodboard, colour theme, font choices, etc.
-- wireframes (mobile, tablet, desktop)
-- design sketches and finished design

 [Back to CW1 Marking Criteria](#cw1markingcriteria)

 ### Accessibility

 This is concerned with the degree to which you make sure your site is as accessible as possible to all.

-- content inventory includes alt image attribute text
-- planning for accessible media (e.g. video subtitles, full user controls)
+- planning for accessible media (e.g. video subtitles, full user controls, alt attributes on images)
 - awareness of semantic structure
 - main content is clearly distinct from rest of page
 - clickable targets are large enough on mobile
 - colour scheme has enough contrast
 - text is readable and zoomable (especially on mobile)

-To help you meet the criteria above, consider preparing any or all of the following:

-- site map
-- content inventory
-- wireframes (mobile, tablet, desktop)
-- design sketches and finished design
-- user stories / user profiles
-- moodboard, colour theme, font choices, etc.

 Consider using the [Web Accessibility Evaluation Tool (WAVE)](https://wave.webaim.org/)